2026 Best Instagrammable photo spot in Nuremberg, Germany

 Handwerkerhof (Artisan Quarter)

 Small stalls selling roasted nuts, local pralines, honey, cheese, and warm pastries.
 It's market food at a smaller, quieter scale than the Christkindlesmarkt.
-Perfect for a snack between museums.
+A good stop for a snack between museums.
 Königstraße 82.

 Lorenzer Platz & Sebaldusplatz